parallelvirtualcluster/pvc/docs/architecture/cluster.md

 Of these totals, some amount of CPU and RAM will be used by the storage subsystem and the PVC daemons themselves, meaning that the total available for virtual machines is slightly less.
 Generally, each OSD data disk will consume 1 vCPU at load and 1-2GB RAM, so nodes should be sized not only according to the VM workload, but the number of storage disks per node.
 Additionally the coordinator databases will use additional RAM and CPU resources of up to 1-4GB per node, though there is generally little need to spec coordinators any larger than non-coordinator nodes and the VM automatic node selection process will take used RAM into account by default.

 Care should also be taken to examine the "healthy" versus "n-1" total resource availability.
 Under normal operation, PVC will use all available resources and distribute VMs across all cluster nodes.
-However, during single-node failure or maintenance conditions, all VMs will be required to run on the remaining two hypervisors.
+However, during single-node failure or maintenance conditions, all VMs will be required to run on the remaining hypervisors.
 Thus, care should be taken not to exceed the "n-1" quantity, plus approximately 15-20%, to prevent overloading other nodes in these cases.
-When in doubt, it is always safe to treat the "n-1" numbers as the total maximum cluster resource availability and plan accordingly.
-The general rule can be though of as "1/3 of the total disks space, 2/3 of the total RAM, 2/3 of the total CPUs".
+When in doubt, it is always safer to treat the "n-1" numbers as the total maximum cluster resource availability and plan accordingly.
+The general rule for available resource capacity planning can be though of as "1/3 of the total disks space, 2/3 of the total RAM, 2/3 of the total CPUs" for a 3-node cluster.

 As an underlying OS, only Debian 10 "Buster" is supported by PVC.
 This is the operating system installed by the PVC [node installer](https://github.com/parallelvirtualcluster/pvc-installer) and expected by the PVC [Ansible configuration system](https://github.com/parallelvirtualcluster/pvc-ansible).
 Ubuntu or other Debian-derived distributions may work, but are not officially supported.
+PVC also makes use of a custom repository to provide the PVC software and an update version of Ceph beyond what is available in the base operating system, and this is only compatible officially with Debian 10 "Buster".

 Currently, only the `amd64` (Intel 64 or AMD64) architecture is officially supported by PVC.
-Given the cross-platform nature of Python and the various software components in Debian, it may work on `armhf` or `arm64` systems such as Raspbian as well, however this has not been tested by the author.
+Given the cross-platform nature of Python and the various software components in Debian, it may work on `armhf` or `arm64` systems as well, however this has not been tested by the author.

 ## Storage Layout: Ceph and OSDs